MarsBased/handbook/sections/development/working-principles.md

 ## 2. <a name='NoMartianleftbehind'></a>No Martian left behind

-Software development is hard and no matter how expert you are, you may have doubts.
+Software development is hard and no matter how expert you are.
+You may have doubts.
 Your team is here to support you.

-As soon as you are blocked on something, and after spending some time on it (around 40 minutes), don't hesitate to ask for help from a colleague.
+As soon as you are blocked with something, and after spending some time on it (around 40 minutes), don't hesitate to ask for help from a colleague.

 More often than not, you will find that solely by explaining it to someone else, the solution will dawn on you.